Serpent symbolism: Folklore

+Flags and heraldry

+Serpents or snakes appear on the flags or coats of arms of several entities.

+American Revolution

+In 1754 and again during the American Revolution, Benjamin Franklin published the Join, or Die. cartoon in The Pennsylvania Gazette to give a message of colonial unity.
+The cartoon shows a snake in eight pieces, each representing one or more of the Thirteen Colonies.
+It was based on a superstition that if a snake was cut in pieces and the pieces were put together before sunset, the snake would return to life.

+Following the publication of "Join, or Die", the rattlesnake became a symbol of the Thirteen Colonies.
+Franklin and other colonists considered the rattlesnake to represent independence and vigilance.
+Several flags of the American Revolution depict rattlesnakes.
+Two of the more notable flags with the rattlesnake imagery are the Gadsden flag and the First Navy Jack.
+The United States War Office, and its successor organizations the Department of War and Department of the Army, contain a rattlesnake in their emblems.

 Modern symbolism

 Modern medicine

 Snakes entwined the staffs both of Hermes (the caduceus) and of Asclepius, where a single snake entwined the rough staff.
 On Hermes' caduceus, the snakes were not merely duplicated for symmetry, they were paired opposites.
 (This motif is congruent with the phurba.)
 The wings at the head of the staff identified it as belonging to the winged messenger Hermes, the Roman Mercury, who was the god of magic, diplomacy and rhetoric, of inventions and discoveries, and the protector both of merchants and that allied occupation, to the mythographers' view, of thieves.
 It is however Hermes' role as psychopomp, the escort of newly deceased souls to the afterlife, that explains the origin of the snakes in the caduceus, since this was also the role of the Sumerian entwined serpent god Ningizzida, with whom Hermes has sometimes been equated.

 In Late Antiquity, as the arcane study of alchemy developed, Mercury was understood to be the protector of those arts too and of arcane or occult "Hermetic" information in general.
 Chemistry and medicines linked the rod of Hermes with the staff of the healer Asclepius, which was wound with a serpent; it was conflated with Mercury's rod, and the modern medical symbol—which should simply be the rod of Asclepius—often became Mercury's wand of commerce.
 Another version is used in alchemy where the snake is crucified, known as Nicolas Flamel's caduceus.
 Art historian Walter J. Friedlander, in The Golden Wand of Medicine: A History of the Caduceus Symbol in Medicine (1992), collected hundreds of examples of the caduceus and the rod of Asclepius and found that professional associations were just somewhat more likely to use the staff of Asclepius, while commercial organizations in the medical field were more likely to use the caduceus.